SaeedShakuri/SaeedShakuri.gitup.io/README.md

           <div style="flex: 1;">
             <strong>Technical and Vocational University, Tehran, Iran</strong>
             <br>B.E., Electronics Engineering (Shamsipour College)
-            <br><strong><u>Project:</u></strong> A smart house project with an electronic device and a mobile application for monitoring and controlling household environmental conditions and switches via WiFi and Arduino.
+            <br><strong><u>Project:</u></strong> A smart house project with an electronic device and a mobile application for monitoring and controlling household environmental conditions and switches via WiFi and a mobile application.
           </div>
           <div>
             <strong>2018 - 2021</strong>